5 Questions You Have About Adoption Requirements in Kansas

-You don’t need to be a triathlete, but the general health of your family is taken into account by agencies like American Adoptions as well as home study providers when approving parents to adopt.
+You don’t need to be a triathlete, but the general health of your family is taken into account by home study providers and agencies like American Adoptions when approving parents to adopt.
 Your home study requires you to provide recent medical statements to ensure that you are physically and mentally healthy enough to care for an infant.

 You don’t need to own your home or be wealthy to adopt, but your adoption agency and home study provider will want to verify that you’re financially stable enough to provide for a child at this point in your life.
 Financial statements are collected as part of your Kansas home study.

 While not as straightforward as proving that you’re legally, physically, and financially able to adopt, the emotional requirements to adopt in Kansas are potentially the most important to the adoption process.
 Emotional adoption requirements primarily include: